-- I have been unable to locate any photos of Ailsa and would be very grateful to anyone who has one.
-Contact details are at the foot of this page.
+I have been unable to locate any photos of Ailsa and would be very grateful to anyone who has one.
+Contact details are via the menu.

 My next barge casualty was Decima which sank during a gale on 17 November 1940.
 The Skipper was Ernie Milbourn of Grays and we had loaded timber in London for Manningtree.
 Passing off Southend a gale sprang up so we anchored just below the pier to await finer weather, but as the tide turned we lay athwart the river and very soon the seas were washing over the barge causing the lashings on the deck cargo of timber to carry away, and the timber was soon gone overboard and water entered the holds through damaged tarpaulins.
 On sending up distress flares, Southend lifeboat came out to us and as the barge was sinking we had climbed into the rigging to await rescue.
 The lifeboat had safety nets suspended over her sides so when she was closed by we jumped into them.
 We were given a very warm welcome and a generous glass of rum amd taken to Southend Pier.
 Before jumping into the lifeboat I had kicked off my sea boots in case I fell into the water.
 I arrived home in Grays wearing socks only.
 No compensation was ever paid by barge owners.

 Decima was a steel barge and was restored.
 She is currently sponsored by Tiptree Jams and Preserves and based at Heybridge Basin near Maldon in Essex.
 She is available for pleasure cruises and looks very good as you can see from the photos below.